This destination trip report and special guide will cover the carnival celebrations in the south of the Netherlands.

 4. Review: Radisson Blu Royal Hotel, Stavanger

-8. Celebrating carnival in the Netherlands (current chapter)
+8. Guide to the Carnival Celebrations in the Netherlands (current chapter)

 9. Review: KLM Crown Lounge (Schengen) Amsterdam Airport